Sustainsys/owin-cookie-saver/Readme.md

 [Kentor.OwinCookieSaver](https://www.nuget.org/packages/Kentor.OwinCookieSaver/).

 ##Limitations
-Due to have the cookies are handled, this middleware is only able to save cookies that are added by middleware; such as the authentication cookie.
+Due to how the cookies are handled, this middleware is only able to save cookies that are added by middleware; such as the authentication cookie.
 It won't save cookies handled by normal MVC Actions.
 In that case, the workaround of adding a dummy session value is recommended (if the application uses session,